Portrayals of God in popular media: Casting and acting the role of God

 The role of God is a difficult one to play, and also a difficult one to cast.
 The casting of Alanis Morissette as God in Dogma was influenced by the singer's own public dialogue with her faith, as expressed in her songs.
-Ella Shohat observes that God is a "rare challenge" for actors, raising the questions of how a method actor could possibly prepare for the part, and what possible personal feelings or experiences an actor could draw upon in order to portray a character that is omniscient, omnipotent, and the creator of the universe.
+Ella Shohat observes that God is a "rare challenge" for actors, raising the questions of how a method actor could possibly prepare for the part, and what possible personal feelings or experiences an actor could draw upon to portray a character that is omniscient, omnipotent, and the creator of the universe.

-God has largely been cast as white and male, Freeman and Morissette being exceptions to this, that line up alongside William Keighley's 1936 film The Green Pastures, where all characters, including God, are played by African American actors (Rex Ingram in the case of what the movie calls "De Lawd").
-The opening prologue of that film included what amounted to a disclaimer, to make the movie palatable to the white audiences in the United States of the time, asserting that:
+God has largely been cast as white and male, Morgan Freeman, Morissette, Ken Jeong and Jamie Foxx being exceptions to this, that line up alongside William Keighley's 1936 film The Green Pastures, where all characters, including God, are played by African American actors (Rex Ingram in the case of what the movie calls "De Lawd").
+The opening prologue of that film included what amounted to a disclaimer to make the movie palatable to the white audiences in the United States of the time, asserting that:

-A similarly unusual piece of casting can be found in Lars von Trier's 1996 movie Breaking the Waves, where God is both a woman and identical to the movie's (human) protagonist.
+A similarly unusual piece of casting can be found in Lars von Trier's 1996 movie Breaking the Waves, where God is a woman and identical to the movie's (human) protagonist.

-Whilst in silent movies, the voice of God was simply an on-screen written caption, in the talkies, God's voice has presented a particular casting challenge, in biblical epics especially, since vocal intonation and accent carry with them implications of class, gender, and race.
+Whilst in silent movies, the voice of God was simply an on-screen written caption, in the talkies, God's voice has presented a particular casting challenge, in biblical epics especially, since vocal intonation and accent carry implications of class, gender, and race.
 Although in both the Bible and the Qur'an God speaks, that voice is nowhere described.
 A filmmaker thus faces a choice about the voice to use, with no scriptural guidance to work from.
 This conflicts with the filmmaker's perceived task, in the case of biblical epics, of presenting scripture without interpretation or exegesis.

-In biblical epics and similar movies, God's voice is generally cast to provide a sense of authority.
+God's voice is generally cast in biblical epics and similar movies to provide a sense of authority.
 It is deep, resonant, and masculine, and usually the American English of Southern California (sometimes with a touch of British English).
-One unique approach, used by the movie Switch, was to have God as two voices, one male and one female, speaking simultaneously.
+One unique approach used by the movie Switch, was to have God as two voices, one male and one female, speaking simultaneously.
 Director John Huston provided the voice of God in his 1966 epic The Bible: In the Beginning.